scalawithcats/scala-with-cats/src/pages/type-classes/given.typ

 }
 ```

-We're now seen most of the details of how given instances and using clauses work.
+We're now seen most of the details of the workings of given instances and using clauses.
 This is a craft level explanation, and it naturally leads to the question: where would use these tools?
 This is what we'll address next, where we look at type classes and their implementation in Scala.